Terms of Business

 1.2.3 references to Clauses shall be to clauses of these Terms & Conditions; and

-1.2.4 references to any law shall be deemed to include references to such law as re-enacted, amended or extended from time to time and any analogous provision or rule under any applicable [regulations in any relevant jurisdiction].
+1.2.4 references to any law shall be deemed to include references to such law as re-enacted, amended or extended from time to time and any analogous provision or rule under any applicable.

 1.3 Clause headings are used for convenience only and shall not affect the construction or interpretation of these Terms & Conditions.